 The final stop of the day was at Remillard Park where we looked at an entirely different rock — a massive outcrop weathered to a red color by iron oxide staining.
-Dibblee described this unit as Franciscan chert.
-Now, however, this unit is known to be a silica carbonate.
-The silica-carbonate formed by hydrothermal alteration of serpentinite.
-Numerous serpentinites are found in the Bay Area, and they are derived from the weathering of peridotites.
-Peridotites are thought to be obducted oceanic mantle.
+Tom Dibblee once described this unit as Franciscan chert; now, however, this unit is known to be a silica-carbonate formed by hydrothermal alteration of serpentinite.
+Numerous bodies of serpentinite are found in the Bay Area, and they are derived from the weathering of peridotite, which are thought to be obducted oceanic mantle.
 Geochemical analysis shows high levels of nickel and chromium in the silica-carbonate and is consistent with a mantle origin.

 Outcrop at Cragmont Park : Highly silicified volcaniclastic or brecciated viscous flow